 The Music Of Renown Ensemble ('MORE') is an ensemble of professional musicians associated with the Swindon Recital Series from which many of our performers are drawn.

-We are proud to be associated with Solicitors Bower and Bailey and appreciate their continued support and enthusiasm for our events.
+We are proud to be associated with Bower Bailey Solicitors and appreciate their continued support and enthusiasm for our events.

 Founder & Artistic Director